apereo/apereo.github.io/_posts/cas/2016-10-07-webflow-extcfg.md

 }
 ```

 When CAS comes up, it scans the context to find `@Configuration` classes and then will invoke each and every `WebflowConfigurer` to execute changes.
-This is the same strategy you should follow as well to write your own configurers when/if needed.

-Before you had to cross multiple barriers to make a change.
+# What About You?

+CAS itself handles Spring Webflow changes related to its first-class features by default automatically.
+That strategy equally applies, should you need to write your own configurers if you absolutely need to.

 Today:

 - Changes are all scoped to one technology, that is Java.
 - You have the full power Java to dynamically augment the Spring Webflow as you see fit.